WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 1. Clone or download [the repository](https://github.com/WPTechInnovation/wpw-sdk-nodejs).
 2. Change to the folder `cd wpw-sdk-nodejs` (if using linux / unix).
 3. Run the following command: `npm install thrift sleep`.

+!!! note

-    Note: If you are using a different package manager than npm, please adjust the command accordingly.
+	If you are using a different package manager than npm, please adjust the command accordingly.
-    (If there are issues about access rights, add sudo in front of the above command)
+	(If there are issues about access rights, add `sudo` in front of the above command)

 ## Run the examples

 Once you've got the repository and have changed to the right folder, you can start testing to see if it works.
 We'd recommend using your own test API keys for this.
 We've left our ones in the code, but you won't be able to see the payments with our keys.

-1. In one terminal / cmd (or on one device) run: `node example-producer-callbacks.js`.
+1. In one terminal/cmd (or on one device) run: `node example-producer-callbacks.js`.
     (You can run `node example-producer.js` but this does not recall the producer, once it times out)
-2. In another terminal / cmd, (or on another device, on the same network) run: `node example-consumer.js`.
+2. In another terminal/cmd, (or on another device, on the same network) run: `node example-consumer.js`.
 3. A payment should happen.
-If you see the serviceDeliveryToken returned within the producer terminal/cmd, you will know that the payment was complete.
+If you see the `serviceDeliveryToken` returned within the producer terminal/cmd, you will know that the payment was complete.

 ## See the payments